Skip to main content

 Clinical Outcomes Research

-The Clinical Outcomes Research in Physical Therapy is lead by Julie M. Fritz, PT, PhD, ATC with projects in management of patients with low back pain and patients with neck pain.
+The Clinical Outcomes in Physical Therapy works on projects that aims to assist management of patients with neck and low back pain.

 Motion Analysis Core